 On March 30, 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting," which amends the current stock compensation guidance.
 The amendments simplify the accounting for the taxes related to stock based compensation, including adjustments to how excess tax benefits and a company's payments for tax withholdings should be classified.
 The standard is effective for fiscal periods beginning after December 15, 2016, with early adoption permitted.
-The Company has elected to early adopt ASU 2016-09 which resulted in decrease to tax expense of approximately \$3,000 for the quarter ended April 1, 2016.
+The Company has elected to early adopt ASU 2016-09 on a prospective basis, which did not have a material impact for the quarter ended July 1, 2016.